Home Artists Posts Import Register

 Times are changing

 They've walked it back, but I was already planning to move to a different game engine since a year ago due to incidents exactly like this.
 From this particular event, I've learned just how dishonest Unity seems to be as a business.
-After this point, if you keep investing time into the engine, you are asking for trouble (or to have all that time wasted.)
+After this point, if you keep investing time into the engine, you may be asking for trouble (or to have all that time wasted.)

 For this and other reasons, I feel like this is the end of an era.
 Lethal Company is an ultimate kind of game, taking ideas and things I've learned from everywhere.
 I am not quite sure what I will do next.
 For a long, long time I have had a vision of a game that is somewhat similar to Outer Wilds, where you explore a dark, apocalyptic, alien-infested open world with an old car (think of the game Jalopy but in Cloverfield).
 I also want to make a very grounded, realistic cave diving or cave exploration game, probably multiplayer; the movement system would be very detailed, with realistic sort of dangers like drowning or falling or getting stuck and suffocating.
 I think these ideas will have to wait, because they are really bare-bones as game ideas, and they are probably better suited for Unreal Engine.